d05schmi/chartjs-plugin-zoom/README.md

 Programmatically resets the zoom to the default state.
 See [samples/zoom-time.html](samples/zoom-time.html) for an example.

+### chart.doZoom(zoom, center, whichAxes)

+Programmatically zoom in/out, only required param is *zoom*, examples: chart.doZoom(1.11); // zoom-in in current graph center for both axes
+chart.doZoom(0.89); // zoom-out in current graph center for both axes

 ## To-do Items
 The following features still need to be done:
 * Pan limits.
 We should be able to set limits for all axes or for a single axis, identified by ID, that are the maximum and minimum values, in data values, that can be panned to.